 - News & Events

-Below is additional information to learn how this assessment will benefit the North Tahoe community.
+Below is additional information about the District implementation process and how the assessment will benefit the North Tahoe community.
 As a starting point, please download the TBID Education Packet.
 For an overview video on how the TBID will work, watch here.
 To learn about the evolution of North Lake Tahoe's TBID, watch here.

 What is a TBID